 - Preheat oven to 375˚ F. Rinse green beans and cut off ends, about 1/4-inch portion.

 - Add fingerling potatoes and half each of paprika, garlic powder, salt, and pepper to a large bowl.
 Drizzle with olive oil, then mix contents to evenly coat potatoes in spices and oil.

 - Pour potatoes onto baking sheet.
 Place in oven and bake 15 minutes.

 - To same bowl used for potatoes, add green beans and remaining paprika, garlic powder, salt, and pepper.
 Drizzle with olive oil, then mix contents to evenly coat green beans in spices and oil.

-- Remove baking sheet from oven, flip green beans and potatoes with spatula, and add back to oven for another 10 minutes.
+- Remove baking sheet from oven, flip green beans and potatoes with spatula, and add back to oven 10 minutes.
 Potatoes are done when they are crispy and easily sliced by a knife.
 Green beans are done when they have a crisp bite to them but are not crunchy.

 - For the green beans: frozen green beans, broccoli, or Brussels sprouts

 - For the fingerling potatoes: russet potatoes, sweet potatoes, or parsnips